godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 ^^^^

-``self`` can be used to refer to the current instance and is often equivalent to directly referring to symbols available in the current script, however, it also allows you to access properties, methods, and other names in subclasses of the current script.
+``self`` can be used to refer to the current instance and is often equivalent to directly referring to symbols available in the current script, however, while this is generally considered a bad practice, ``self`` also allows you to access properties, methods, and other names that are defined dynamically (i.e. are expected to exist in subtypes of the current script, or are provided using :ref:`_get<class_Object_private_method__get>`).

 ::